limafernando/limafernando/README.md

 ### Hey you :wave:
 ---
-I'm a Computer Scientist and currently pursuing a master's degree in Informatics :mortar_board:.
+I'm a Computer Scientist and currently pursuing a PhD's degree in Informatics :mortar_board:.

-I'm also working as a Data Scientist in research and innovation projects at CESAR 🧡.
+I'm also working as a Informatics Professor at the Federal Institute of Sergipe.

 I have experience and love to work in teaching programming, machine learning, data science and agile development :computer:.

-My master research currently focuses on discrimination in machine learning :bookmark_tabs:.
+My PhD research currently focuses on mitigating discrimination in machine learning :bookmark_tabs:.

 ### Contact me :mailbox_with_mail:
 ---